 Inbound marketing focuses on nurturing leads all the way through the donor journey.
 The goal is to deliver the right message at the right time, ensuring that your message is relevant and welcomed, instead of interruptive.
 When potential donors see your ad on Facebook, it’s the difference between an eye roll and a click.

 Traditional outbound marketing allowed businesses to talk “at” their target audience.
 Inbound feels more like a two-way dialogue because each interaction is more meaningful and the likelihood of engagement is higher.
 This is why inbound is more effective when it comes to increasing website traffic, lead generation and even donor loyalty.
+I also found a brilliant UK web design service called BeMunchie, so have a look there if you want some top-class UK web design.

 Remember, the relationship shouldn’t end after a one-time donation—you want these supporters to keep showing up for your cause.
 It almost always costs more to attract new donors than it does to retain existing ones.
 By keeping them engaged through relevant email content, you may end up with some passionate new brand evangelists.